funvill/funvill.github.io/_posts/2018-04-11-techdemo-stained-glass-windows-project.md

 ### Finding the right height for the dividers that prevented LED hotspots

-An LED hotspot is when, the light from the LED does not diffuse and you can see single points that are brighter than others.
+An LED hotspot is when the light from the LED does not diffuse, and you can see single points that are brighter than others.

 <img src="https://blog.abluestar.com/public/uploads/stainglasswindow_hotspots.png" alt="led_array_from_led_strips"/>